Jumbula program types

-Jumbula offers different program types to support your unique scheduling, billing, and registration needs.
+Jumbula offers the following program types to support different scheduling, billing, and registration needs:

 Before You Begin

-3. From the Setup column, go to Programs, then click Add program.
+3. In the Setup column, click Programs > Add Program.

-4. Choose the program type you want to create: Class, Camp, Scheduling, Before/After Care, Subscription, or Seminar/Tour.
+4. Choose the program type: Class, Camp, Scheduling, Before & After Care, Subscription, or Seminar / Tour.

 Program Types Explained

-Use Class for structured programs with a weekly schedule and a defined start and end date.
-Families enroll for the full course, and participants attend every session.
+Use Class for structured programs with a recurring weekly schedule and defined start and end dates.

 Examples: art class, language course, weekly tutoring.